xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-beyond-mvp.md

 Specifically time and effort.
 You need to spend time and effort to reduce tech debt or to implement new features.
 Also, code reviews are more difficult.
 Risk of refactoring - Massive refactoring carries the risk of breaking existing functionality but unit tests and regression tests help to reduce that risk.

-Cost of not refactoring is higher.

-Software becomes harder to extend, understand, and maintain.
+Cost of not refactoring could potentially be higher.
+As tech tech accumulates, software becomes harder to extend, understand, and maintain.
 Adding even the smallest change requires a ton of effort and QA.
 Cost of testing and QA go up.
 See [Lesson from 6 software rewrite stories](https://medium.com/@herbcaudill/lessons-from-6-software-rewrite-stories-635e4c8f7c22).

-Refactoring code makes code more scalable => easier to add new features and make changes later.

-Not refactoring also caries risks of code entropy.
-Increase tech debt.
-Codebase becomes difficult to work with - cannot retain and attract talent.
+Not refactoring also caries risks of code entropy and tech debt increase.
+Codebase becomes increasingly difficult and unpleasant to work with, which could result in difficulties with retaining and attracting talent to work on the codebase.

+On the other hand, while refactoring code makes code more scalable, easier to extend/maintain, and more pleasant to work with,  it has to balanced with the time and risk of refactoring, especially when you are working on a production-grade software.
+The rule of thumb is if you are working with a large codebase that often has new features requests, it’s always worth refactoring if it will make it easier and faster to add new features to the codebase on a go-forward basis and make the codebase more maintainable and less buggy.
+If you think the long term benefit of refactoring outweighs the cost but the refactoring effort is extensive and management has different priorities and/or a “if it’s not broken, don’t fix it” culture, then convince management to let you work on the refactoring / code rewrite in a separate branch as a side project.

 ## How to Refactor